 Introduction

-How to increase pH in a fish tank
+How to Increase pH in a Fish Tank

-How to reduce pH in a fish tank
+How to Reduce pH in a Fish Tank

 Exceptions

-As in most cases there are exceptions to the rule in aquarium pH control.
-For example fish that come from South American origin appear to thrive better in softer water with a high level of acidity, and will do fine in water with pH levels of six.
-On the other hand East African fish like a hard, high alkaline level of water and do well at eight or more.
-The trick is of course is to find a cross section of fish that will do well at the ideal pH level of seven, and build on that.
+As with most rules, there are exceptions when it comes to controlling pH in aquariums.
+For instance, fish from South America tend to thrive in softer water with higher acidity and can do well in water with a pH level of around six.
+Conversely, East African fish prefer hard, highly alkaline water and do best with a pH of eight or more.
+The key is to find a variety of fish that can thrive at the target pH level of seven and build your aquarium around that.

 Carbonate Hardness

-Short summary
+Short Summary

 Aquarium pH test kit